givemepower8/Phaser3Practices/docs/COC.md

 ### Wizard

-Unlocked at Unlocked at TH 5.
-It's on the top priority to develop.
+Unlocked at TH 5.

+It should be on your top priority list to develop.

 4 housing space, attack speed 1.5s, move speed: 16, range: 3 tiles